Jonathan2251/lbd/source/gpu.rst

   3D polygon with directions on each plane

-As the same way, through following the same direction counter clockwise to create 2D polygon one by one, then the 3D polygon will be created.
-As :numref:`3d-cross-product`, the inward direction can be decided with a x b < 0 and outward is a x b > 0 in OpenGL [#ogl-point-outwards]_.
 The :numref:`in-3d-polygon` is an example of 3D polygon created by 2D triangles.
 The direction of plane (triangle) as the line perpendicular to the plane.